mjarvis1997/vagabond-drive/README.md

 Low values add subtle grit and texture, higher values create more harsh changes in tone

+## How do I make changes or build the source code myself?
+The source code is compiled with the help of Projucer.
+Create an "audio plugin" via their interface and replace the existing source code with mine.

 ### Dirty
 Controls the intensity, but has more impact than the Drive knob